 Alternative Therapists Network for Non-Conventional Care

 The Alternative Therapists Network (“ATN”) focuses on multiple modes of therapy and self-care for patients.
 ATN connects clients with counselors, yoga practitioners, life coaches, and music and art instructors.
-It offers a space for clients and professionals to find alternatives to conventional therapy and medication, a challenge to established beliefs.
+It offers a space for clients and professionals to find alternatives to conventional therapy and medication.
+This is a known challenge to established beliefs.

 Users can find out about practitioners, their experience and their approach to therapy before ever contacting them.
 That way, they can ensure their therapist shares their ideals and philosophies before beginning sessions.